 Building customer loyalty is multifaceted.
 Here are just a few reasons why your customers will be loyal to your company and its products:

-9. History.
 Having a history of selling your product is a double-edged sword.
-Any unresolved glitch in performance or service will be seen by buyers as your product “going down hill.”
-They have been with your product so long they know what you used to produce.
+Any unresolved glitch in performance or service will be seen by buyers as your product “going downhill.”
+They have been with your product for so long they know what you used to produce.